privacypass/challenge-bypass-extension/PROTOCOL.md

 So the composite points will have the same discrete log relation x as the underlying individual points.

 ## Attacks

+We detail two potential attack vectors for a malicious edge/client and proposed mitigations.

 ### Tagging by the edge